open-component-model/ocm/examples/lib/config.md

 after applying a configuration to the configuration context.
 Therefore, a configuration can be applied long before real targets are created.

-The configuration context does never refer to potential targets, therefore the garbage collection of target objects is not blocked by the existence of a configuration context for those objects.
+The configuration context does never refer to potential targets, therefore, the garbage collection of target objects is not blocked by the existence of a configuration context for those objects.